Bilevel rail car: Ukraine

 In 2012, as part of preparation for UEFA Euro 2012, Ukrainian Railways bought two EJ675 EMUs manufactured by Škoda Transportation.
-These trains are used on inter-regional (Intercity), now (from 2015-2019) services on Kharkiv – im.
-T. G. Shevchenko line.
-EJ675 electric multiple units operate at a maximum speed of 160 km/h, but are capable of achieving speeds of up to 180 km/h.
-Train operation is discontinued in 2019.
+These trains are used on inter-regional services.
+They were discontinued for modernization and redesigning in 2019.
+The two units were brought back to service in 2022 and currently run on the Kyiv–Lutsk line.

 United Kingdom

-In the United Kingdom, due to the small loading gauge, the railway system cannot accommodate double-deck trains.
+In the United Kingdom, due to the small loading gauge, the railway system cannot easily accommodate double-deck trains.
 A modest attempt at double decking was made in 1948 on the Southern Railway with the two trains of the Bulleid 4DD class.
-Although innovative, with stepped compartments, where the bottoms of the upper seats are above the heads of the people on the lower level, but the feet of the people above are not, the loading gauge severely restricted their use and they were removed from service in 1971.
+Although innovative, with stepped compartments where the bottoms of the upper seats are above the heads of the people on the lower level but the feet of the people above are not, the loading gauge severely restricted their use and they were removed from service in 1971.
+Research by DCA concluded that double-decker trains were practical within the UK loading gauge and proposed a design for Crossrail in 2006, however the design was not taken forwards.

 Double-decker trams, taller than the railway loading gauge, were common in British cities.
 When trams were replaced between the 1930s–1960s, their replacement would be double-decker buses.

 United States

-Bilevel passenger rail cars used in the United States are manufactured by Bombardier, Kawasaki, Colorado Railcar (today US Railcar), and several others, with the former two having produced the majority of the high platform "split level" commuter rail cars in use in the northeastern states.
+Bilevel passenger rail cars used in the United States are manufactured by Bombardier (now Alstom), Kawasaki, Colorado Railcar (today US Railcar), and several others, with the former two having produced the majority of the high platform "split level" commuter rail cars in use in the northeastern states.

 Colorado Railcar produced bilevel DMUs and Ultra Dome passenger cars.
 Colorado Railcar cars measure 19 ft 9+1/2 in in height and have steps that enter to a lower deck that is 51 in above the rail.

 Other designs, including rolling stock made by Colorado Railcar, Budd, Pullman-Standard, Bombardier and others have an entrance on the lower deck rather than an intermediate level.
 Amtrak Superliners are double-decker cars of this variety, with the entrance a step or so up from the lowest station platform level, or at the level of slightly higher platforms, and allow passage from car to car on the upper level.

 Some operators in the United States use a specific design of bi-level car known as a "gallery car" (see below).